Eric-Xu/tiny_url_playground/README.md

 # LOL.ly: a url sweetener

-LOL.ly is a small Rails 4.0 app featuring a responsive layout and progressive enhancement for Javascript.
+LOL.ly is a Rails 4.0 app featuring a responsive layout and progressive enhancement for Javascript.
 Testing is done through RSpec for models, controllers, and helpers, while Capybara and PhantomJS is also used during high-level integration testing.

 The app allows users to enter a url and converts it into a random triplet of acronyms.
 It starts with a temporary guest account.
 If a user signs up during his/her session, all urls get transferred over from the guest user to the newly created account.